Chapter 3 — Fūjin's Wife (3)

 "Don't mention it—" she was interrupted by two girls opening the door and sticking their heads inside.
 "Iwa-chan, the movie is starting!"
 Iwa, the blonde shrugged and left after saying goodbye to Kei, who towered over her like a skyscraper once he stopped slouching.
 Iwa, huh?

-He heard a loud tire's screech and saw a familiar red car drive past the store.
+He heard loud tire screeches and saw a familiar red car drive past the store.
 Wait, is that my car?
 He rushed outside, managing to catch a glimpse of the license plate before it disappeared from view.
 "That is my car..."
 He pulled out his phone and dialed Isei's number.

-There are many different types of drivers.
+The streets of Tokyo are as busy, as usual.
 A blue car stopped at a crossroad, letting other cars go first.
 A black minivan slowed down as it came to an intersection.
 A white SUV ended up behind the minivan and impatiently revved its engine, urging it to move.
 Then, a bright red car whizzed past all these different vehicles, swerving from one lane to another.
 Inside the red car were two teenagers, a horrified girl with her feet pressed against the dashboard, and a tall redheaded boy gripping the steering wheel with white knuckles.